pycom/pycom-documentation/chapter/gettingstarted/programming/first_project.md

 In the previous section we got code running on on your Pycom module using the `run` feature of Pymakr.
 This is useful for quick testing but has a couple of drawbacks.
-Firstly the code does not remain on the device permanently, if you reboot the device, it will no longer be running your code.
+Firstly the code does not remain on the device permanently.
+If you reboot the device, it will no longer be running your code.
 Secondly, it will only work if you are using libraries built into the firmware.
 If you need any extra libraries, these need to be copied to the device first.
 This is where the